Advertiser Disclosure

 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-Alaska Airlines Mileage Plan is a valuable airline loyalty program thanks to its high-value airline partners including the likes of Cathay Pacific and Fiji Airways.
-The downside?
-It can be difficult to amass a large number of Alaska miles.
-Currently, the program’s only transfer partner is Marriott Bonvoy.
+Alaska Airlines Mileage Plan is a valuable airline loyalty program, thanks to its high-value airline partners like Cathay Pacific and Fiji Airways.

-Given the number of possible redemptions you can book with Alaska miles, purchasing miles needed for an award flight can save you some serious cash — even more so when you can buy them with up to a 70% bonus!
+Given the number of possible redemptions you can book with Alaska miles, purchasing the miles needed for an award flight can save you some serious cash — even more so when you can buy them with up to a 60% bonus.

-Here’s a look at everything you need to know.
+Here’s a look at everything you need to know about this flash sale.

-Through March 15, 2024, you may be targeted to buy Alaska miles and receive the following bonus amounts depending on the number of points you purchase:
+Through December 23, 2024, you may be targeted to buy Alaska miles and receive a bonus of up to 60%.

 Here are the important terms: